yiziz/docs/docs/guide/front-end/static-assets/index.md

 ## How this works

-Nothing too complex is going on here, `aemViteCSSImportRewriter` will simply find and replace all instances of the `assetsBasePath` with the provided `publicPath`.
+Nothing too complex is going on here, `cssImportRewriter` will simply find and replace all instances of the `assetsBasePath` with the provided `publicPath`.
 This process is extremely quick and occurs during Rollup's `transform` stage which is just before the file is written.

 After that, it is all pure magic!